skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/map_mar_tesaro.gif)

-On the south side of the island is a mountain called "Mount Khelberg".
+On the south side of the island is a mountain called "Mount Khelberg."
 It is apparently a very large and valuable mountain that contains a lot of precious metals and gems.
 From what the party has gathered, the war seems to be over who should control the mountain.